technologies-of-history/course/schedule.md

 ---

 ### Readings
-- Benedict Anderson, “Creole Pioneers,” in _Imagined Communities: Reflections on the Origins and Spread of Nationalism_, 3rd edition (New York: Zone Books, 2006), 47–65. [posted on canvas]
+- Benedict Anderson, “Creole Pioneers,” in _Imagined Communities: Reflections on the Origins and Spread of Nationalism_, 3rd edition (New York: Zone Books, 2006), 47–65.
+[Available on D2L]
+- Jordan E. Taylor, "The Reign of Error: North American Information Politics and the French Revolution, 1789–1795" _The Journal of the Early Republic_ vol. 39, no. 3 (2019): 437–466.
+[Available on D2L]

 ### Digital Assignments
-- Search the newspapers digitized in the [Chronicling America](https://chroniclingamerica.loc.gov/) archive at the Library of Congress for the names of any of the historical figures cited in our Readings.
-Choose one article from a newspaper mentioned or related to our secondary Readings this week and read it.
-We will work with the text of this article in class on Wednesday.
+- Search the newspapers digitized in the [Chronicling America](https://chroniclingamerica.loc.gov/) archive at the Library of Congress for the period 1770–1779.
+Locate one news story
 - Visit the [Google Books Ngram Viewer](https://books.google.com/ngrams/) website.
 This tool allows users to chart word usage over time.
 Choose three or four seemingly random words or names drawn from the newspaper article you selected from Chronicling America and enter them into the search box, separated by commas.
 Take a screenshot of the graph generated, and head to our Canvas discussion page.
 - [Voyant Tools](https://voyant-tools.org/) and lexical analysis